-Kuilei Cliffs Beach Park Photos
+Kuilei Cliffs Beach Park

 Kuilei Cliffs Beach Park, Oahu

-To reach the beach, one must find the paved walkway on Diamond Head Road, located between two of the lookouts.
-The swimming conditions aren’t that good here because the ocean bottom is a shallow coral reef.
-However, surfers find a paradise here as the reef generates waves almost every day and it is a lot less crowded here than in Waikiki.
-When the tradewinds are strong, this area is also a popular spot among windsurfers.
+There are three popular drive-in lookouts along Diamond Head Road that offer sweeping views of this stretch of coastline.
+To get to the beach, walk down the paved trail, located between two of the lookouts.
+The swimming conditions aren't good here because the nearshore ocean bottom is shallow and has a reef.
+However, this beach is a surfers' paradise as the reef generates waves almost every day and it is a lot less crowded here than in Waikiki.
+When the tradewinds are strong, this area is also popular among windsurfers.

 The middle lookout is the site of a memorial to Amelia Earhart (1898-1939), who was the first woman to fly across the Atlantic Ocean.
 In 1935, she was the first person to fly alone from Hawaii to North America.
 In 1939, she tried to fly from New Guinea to Howland Island, on her way to Hawaii, but she never reached Howland Island and was never seen again.
 The monument on this lookout was created by Kate Kelly, Honolulu’s leading sculptress of the 1930s.